More Useful Stuff

 Beef: Carvable Creatine

-For maximum muscle with minimum calories, look for “rounds” or “loins”—butcherspeak for meat cuts that are extra-lean.
+For maximum muscle with minimum kilojoules, look for “rounds” or “loins”—butcherspeak for meat cuts that are extra-lean.
 Or check out the new “flat iron” cut.
 It’s very lean and the second most tender cut of beef overall.

 How it keeps you healthy: Beef is a storehouse for selenium.
 Stanford University researchers found that men with low blood levels of the mineral are as much as five times more likely to develop prostate cancer than those with normal levels.